dymmond/mongoz/docs/en/docs/queries.md

 Used to save an existing object in the database.
 Slighly different from the [update](#update) and simpler to read.

+`save()` synchronizes every modeled field from the instance with `$set`.
+It is intentionally the full modeled-state API: if another writer changes a modeled field after this instance was read, `save()` can overwrite that change.
+Use `update(field=value)` when you intend to patch selected fields without overwriting unrelated concurrent changes.

 === "Manager"

     ```python